DS202-at-ISU/lab-1-lab-1-team-3/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+“This is a line from RStudio” Cameron Kraklio- 12.3- no issues, straight forward 12.4- Didn’t see a stage button after clicking git until after I clicked commit, the UI may have changed or the the instructions may be truncated.
+Needed to run a terminal command to get commit to work.
+12.5- No Issue 12.6- No Issue test

+David Chan- 12.3 - Had to download Git first than inserted the URL 12.4 - Had a lot of errors for commit, did not let me save the changes or update the rmd file 12.5 - Could not push to update in Git 12.6 - No issue